robbiedhickey/myangular/README.md

 * Provide an efficent way to watch for groups of changes in objects and arrays.
 Has the array changed?
 Have items been added/removed/reordered.
 We are doing this with value based equality checking but it has to deep watch the entire graph. $watchCollection will be an optimized version of the value-based $watch we already have.
 We will now effectively have watches that specialize in certain types of data structures.
 * Think of the watchCollection as having two top level conditional branches, for objects and arrays.
 Non-collection watches should just defer to $watch implementation.

+## Chapter 5 - Scope Events

+* Pub/sub messaging - scope event system will mimic this pattern.
+It should also respect scope hierarchy (up or down).
+When you go up, you are 'emitting' an event.
+When you go down, you are 'broadcasting' an event.
+* Registering event listeners - uses the $on method.
+This method lives on the scope object.
+Listeners of $on will receive both emitted and broadcasted events.